rubenafo/YahooFetcher/README.md

 yfinancefetcher
 ===============

-A python class to extract current and historical data from famous Yahoo Finance API
+A Python class to extract current and historical stock data from famous Yahoo Finance API.